muratk3n/thirdwave/en/README.md

 Today’s problems are the *result* of that era’s mistakes. ...

-In 20 years, we have discovered that ..  the nation-state did not die;
-that ideology and identity still matter to people; that the globalized economy is out of kilter"
+In 20 years, we have discovered that ..  the nation-state did not die ... that the globalized economy is out of kilter"

 [Link](https://www.theatlantic.com/international/archive/2020/08/brexit-trump-china-90s-golden-era/615406/)